Sport in Germany: Motorsport

 In 2016, Nico Rosberg became the third German driver to win the Formula One World Championship.

 The DTM (Deutsche Tourenwagen Masters) is the national touring car series.
 It is considered one of the best touring car series in the world.
 Many Formula 1 drivers have made the switch to the series, including, Mika Häkkinen, Jean Alesi and others.
 From 1995, only German marques of cars are allowed to compete in the series.
 Currently only Audi, BMW and Mercedes-Benz compete, but Opel and Alfa Romeo have a history in the sport.
 The races are held mainly in Germany, but some races occur elsewhere in Europe.
 The races draw monster crowds and television ratings and many celebrities have attended race days.

+The former race track AVUS in Berlin was the first automobile-only road.
 Situated in Germany is the Nürburgring with its historical Nordschleife course.
 Since 1970 it is host to the annual 24 Hours Nürburgring endurance race, one of the biggest motorsports events in the world with over 200 participating teams and over 800 drivers, many of them touring car legends and veterans, among hundreds of thousands of live spectators camping along the race track.

 In sports car racing, Stefan Bellof and Hans-Joachim Stuck won the World Sportscar Championship in 1984 and 1985, whilst more recently André Lotterer, Timo Bernhard and Marc Lieb won the World Endurance Championship in 2012, 2015 and 2016 respectively.

 The 24 Hours of Le Mans is a prestigious annual race held in France.
 Porsche has won the race 16 times, far more than any other constructor.
 Second on the list is Audi, who have dominated the race in recent years, scoring 11 wins since their first in the year 2000.
 Audi driver Frank Biela was one of the most successful drivers in touring and sports cars in the 1990s and 2000s, winning the FIA World Touring Car Cup in 1995 and the Guia Race in 1996, as well as the German, French and British Touring Car titles, before winning the Le Mans 24 Hours five times and the 12 Hours of Sebring four times.